Xiaojing-Tan/The-Udder-Project/README.md

 | Position right | PA1 | A1 |

 ## Threads
-1. Receiving the position signal (analog) and magnet signal (digital)
-2. Read data from motor encoder and gripper encoder
+1. Receiving the position signal (analog) and magnet signal (digital), read data from motor encoder and gripper encoder Excute at 100Hz
-3. Actuate the magnet and pnuematic motor (4 solenoids)
+2. Control and actuate the magnet and pnuematic motor (4 solenoids) Excute until reach the reference